-The Independent Review Panel aims for an outcome to be reached within 30 working days of being appointed.
-The Panel will write to the complainant within 3 working days of the final decision being made.
+The IRP aims for an outcome to be reached within 30 working days of being appointed.
+However this may take longer.
+Where this is the case, the complainant will be informed of expected timescales.

+The complainant will be told of the outcome of the IRP within 5 working days of the final decision being made.